Welcome to SingingSun! Enjoy!

 TROPICAL ZODIAC

 Western astrology uses the “tropical zodiac”, which has a completely different way of calculating where to start counting.
 It does not start from any actual stars (even tidied-up ones).
 It uses the first day of spring as the start of the solar year, and projects that position in orbit out against the stars and calls it the zero point.
 This day is the spring (or “vernal”) equinox, when day and night are equal lengths.
-Currently this point is at about 6 degrees of sideral Pisces.

 the tropical zodiac